SEN Information Report

 - School clubs, educational visits and residential trips are available to all children.

-- When necessary the school will make reasonable adjustments to ensure that children with SEN and/or disabilities are included in all activities.
+- When necessary the school will make reasonable adjustments to ensure that children with SEND are included in all activities.

 - You should also feel free to contact your child’s tutor if you have any concerns.